TheAlmightyMight/React-Calculator/calculator/README.md

 A calculator built with React.
 No third party libraries added.

-The inspiration and the design were taken from Frontend Mentor.

 Goals:
 <ul>
-  <li> lol <li>
+  <li>Implement basic calculator functionality.</li>
+  <li>Create a theme changer for all themes included in the design.</li>
+  <li>Create a valid grid layout to represent calculator keys. </li>
 </ul>

+<strong> The inspiration and the design were taken from Frontend Mentor. </strong>